-BIGHAM, STELLA GODFREY WHITE (September 24, 1907-August 3, 1991) was a community activist, columnist for the Cleveland PLAIN DEALER, and the first woman to serve on the board of the Cleveland Transit System (later GREATER CLEVELAND REGIONAL TRANSIT AUTHORITY).
+BIGHAM, STELLA GODFREY WHITE (September 24, 1907-August 3, 1991) was an AFRICAN AMERICAN community activist, columnist for the Cleveland PLAIN DEALER, and the first woman to serve on the board of the Cleveland Transit System (later GREATER CLEVELAND REGIONAL TRANSIT AUTHORITY).
 Bigham was born in Charlotte Court House, Virginia, to Henry B. Godfrey and Louise C. Read, the middle child of a family of eight.
 She was raised in New York City and completed her high school education at Flushing High School in Flushing, New York.
 Bigham attended Hampton Institute for three years before marrying C. Arthur Garvin in 1931.
 She took courses at New York University and Teacher's College, as well as at Columbia University and Western Reserve University (now CASE WESTERN RESERVE UNIVERSITY) in Cleveland.

 Bigham taught grade school at Hughes School in Keysville, Virginia, and served as a social worker at the New York State Training School for Boys in Warwick, New York.
 During the early 1940s, she worked in Harlem, New York, where she helped to organize a rent strike.
 In 1941, she enlisted in the U.S. Women's Army Corps, and was commissioned a First Lieutenant in 1943.
 During her time with the army, Bigham served as a Civilian Personnel Officer at the Quartermaster Depot in New York City.
 She also worked to establish anti-discriminatory policies for the Stage Door Canteen.
 Bigham was honorably discharged from the army in 1945.